 The internal ambience of this atmospheric basement venue is modern, upbeat, and attractive, with natural bare stone walls, polished wood floor, candle-lit tables, comfy alcove seating, smart, unobtrusive lighting and designer furniture, enhanced by some music-themed artwork.
 The vibe is often described as ‘A real New York vibe – right here in Edinburgh‘.
 And with a capacity of 140, it’s a nice size, not too small, not too big.
 The perfect Edinburgh speakeasy.

-What Kind of People come here?
+What kind of people come here?

 There’s always a wide audience age-range (18-80) at EVERY gig, even late-night (average age 29 or so) and a very broad, inclusive demographic, a diverse assortment of visitors, locals, tourists, musicians, students, parents, grandparents, and people just looking for a Good Night Out, with some great music.

-What Kind of Music is on stage every night?
+What kind of music is on stage every night?

 In spite of the name, there’s a lot more happening here than just ‘jazz’, so there are audience crossovers all over the place.
 About a third of what you’ll hear is ‘Jazz’ of some kind, another third is Acoustic/Blues/Roots, the remaining third being Funk/Soul/Electric.
 It’s a great mix – Jazz fans who are in to enjoy a jazzy gig may stay on to sample the next ‘Funk’ band and are surprised and delighted to hear a bit of really good, highly creative funk played by superb musicians – as opposed to your average ‘pub covers band’.
 Meanwhile, people in to catch an Acoustic or Blues gig, then hear stay on for the next band, may discover a JAZZ quintet – and be mightily impressed.

-That’s how it goes here… constant variety – and it’s NEVER TOO LOUD!
+That’s how it goes here, constant variety!

 We believe that quality of service is crucial, and our superb bar staff present an excellent range of draught and bottled beers, very nice wines, a tempting, extensive cocktail list (all freshly made before your eyes – try our Espresso Martini!), and some interesting and tasty spirits.
 We have specially imported Polish JAZZ VODKA in its amazing trumpet-shaped bottles and the empty bottles are available to purchase as a souvenir.
 We also do fine coffees and other hot drinks, but we don’t have space for a kitchen, so can’t serve food, just bar nibbles.
 Lots of nice eating places nearby!